briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 This way the role of exogenous and endogenous forces could be easily distinguished.
 Both environments are not explicitly modeled as dynamic variables here (but rather wrapped into the selection of different alleles).
 In a future model, we would like to model the environment explicitly (e.g., as a resource), where both constructive activities and external forces could change its state.
-We have elaborated this future extension in our Discussion.
+We have elaborated this future extension in our Discussion:

-**TODO Monday**
+**TODO: paste in explicit representation to the niche response for R1**

 > As reviewer 2 says, "More robust justification for imposing a ~90% death rate on each subpopulation every generation" is badly needed!
 This is rather unrealistic, and makes the entire model rather dubious, unless you can show the same effects with a more realistic death rate (say 30%).